kerberos-io/cloud/README.md

 ## Cert manager

-We use cert-manager and Let's Encrypt to generate the necessary certificates for the Hub application and it's depending components.
+We use cert-manager and Let's Encrypt to generate the necessary certificates for the Hub application and its depending components.
 As a best practice, we will install each dependency in its own namespace.
 Let's begin by creating a dedicated namespace for cert-manager.

     kubectl create namespace cert-manager